Qonus/bailanysta/README.md

 # Bailanysta

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a [Next.js](https://nextjs.org) project

+## Features
+- Login with Google

 ## Getting Started
+1. Clone the repository
+2. Setup environmental variables, you can find the example file [github.com/Qonus/bailanysta/.example-env](here)

-First, run the development server:
+3. run the development server:

 ```bash
 npm run dev